joaocarvalhoopen/Most_common_components_in_electronics/README.md

 * **Ferrite bead 1-1624117-6**, 600R@100MHz +/-25% 200mA  package 0805

 ## Disclaimer
-Please always confirm the specifications of each part against the datasheet of the manufacturer of your part.
-I collect the characteristics of the parts with grate diligence, but O don't assume any responsibility for any error oe mistake that I could made in this listing.
+Please, before choosing a component or using it, always check the specifications of each part against the datasheet of the manufacturer of your specific part.
+I collect the characteristics of the parts with great diligence, but I don't assume any responsibility for any error or mistake that I could have made in this list.
 So always check your part specific datasheet before using the part.

 ## License
-This document is under the license Creative Common.
+This document is under the Creative Commons license.

 ## Have fun!
 Best regards, <br>